flavio-fernandes/tutorial-mad-science-cni/README.md

 * A linux (or linux-like system) that's capable of installing KIND
 * Docker
 * Git (potentially optional)

+(Sorry I didn't have a mac to test this on, it might be a bit of a toss up)

 ## Bonus requirements